-To access In My Performance Center, select Perspectives > Trending.
+To access In My Performance Center, select Perspectives &gt; Trending .
 On the Performance Trending page, in the Trend Reports grid, click the name of the report to open.
 The report opens as an additional tab on the My Performance Center Dashboard.
-On the <report name=""> Trend Report, select the Trend Overview tab, and click the Set Thresholds button</report> Important information The threshold definition and color settings are applied on a global level and hold true across all trend views in the report.
+3. On the <report name=""> Trend Report, click the Set Thresholds button A Thresholds .</report> Important information The threshold definition and color settings are applied on a global level and hold true across all trend views in the report.